FAQs

 A CPD certificate of attendance for an event or activity granted by any other PGTB or Faculty, will be accepted by CAI as evidence of a doctor’s participation in that activity.

-From time to time, you will engage in activities that have not be approved by a PGTB.
+From time to time, you will engage in activities that have not been approved by a PGTB.
 You can claim CPD credits.
 You should satisfy yourself that these activities are relevant to your practice and reflect on the benefit to maintenance of professional competence.

 This depends on whether you wish to remain on the Irish Medical Council Register.
 The length of any leave of absence from the practice of medicine will have an impact on participation in a professional competence scheme.